dkarpa/dkarpa.github.io/_posts/2026-05-07-behavior-not-preferences-conjoint-experiments.md

   </div>
 </div>

-The root split is **"no plans to look for work."** A profile carrying that level is gone (on average): predicted chosen-rate 0.35, branch terminates, no further screens.
-That is the conjoint analogue of "above the price cap" in the car example — a hard gate that ends the comparison before any other attribute is consulted.
-Among the profiles that survive the first screen, the next thing respondents check is **prior unauthorized entry**, which drops chosen-rate from 0.58 to 0.42.
-Profiles that clear that screen are then evaluated on **education**, where a college degree pushes chosen-rate to 0.71.
-Only deeper in the tree do softer attributes like **language ability** start to act as tiebreakers within particular branches.
+The root split is **"no plans to look for work."** A profile carrying that level is rarely chosen on average: predicted chosen-rate 0.35, branch terminates, no further splits in this subtree.
+Among the profiles that clear that split, the next variable the tree picks up is **prior unauthorized entry**, dropping chosen-rate from 0.58 to 0.42.
+Profiles that clear that are then split on **education**, where a college degree pushes chosen-rate to 0.71.
+Only deeper in the tree do softer attributes like **language ability** appear.

 What's striking is what's missing.
 Country of origin, gender, profession, application reason, job experience — none of these enter the tree at all.
-The design varied them, but in this analysis they didn't reach the threshold to gate any decision.
-AMCEs will still produce coefficients for each of them, and those coefficients are perfectly valid AMCEs.
-They just don't tell you that the choice was effectively settled before respondents got to the attributes those coefficients describe.
+The design varied them, but they did not carry enough predictive signal to be selected as a split.
+AMCEs still estimate coefficients for each, and those coefficients are perfectly valid AMCEs.
+The tree just adds a second descriptive fact: in this dataset, those attributes contributed little to the population-level predictive signal — the same pattern the CRT path shows from a different angle.

-So instead of asking what the average pull of each level is, the tree asks what the **order of the screens** is.
-The first question is about preferences.
-The second is about behavior.
-They are complementary, not competing.

-One caveat.
-A single decision tree is, of course, heavily overfit to the particular sample it was grown on, which is why `cjdiag` actually estimates a random forest in the background, growing hundreds of trees and learning from each.
-The tree picture above is the most readable summary of the structure, but the level-importance numbers and the gatekeeper diagnostics come from the forest, not from this one tree.
+One caveat: a single decision tree is heavily overfit to its sample, which is why `cjdiag` also fits a random forest in the background.
+The tree picture is the most readable summary; the importance numbers come from the forest.

-## What I am building toward

-cjdiag is one piece of a broader project to take the behavioral content of conjoint data seriously.
-The package exposes five complementary methods through `cj_fit()`:
+## The other methods

+The package exposes five methods through `cj_fit()`, each summarising the predictive-signal distribution in a slightly different way:

+- `crt` reports which levels retain non-zero coefficients along the HierNet L1-regularised path (Ham, Imai and Janson 2024).
+The lead estimator above.
-- `forest` recovers which levels actually move predictions, via Mean Decrease in Accuracy (Breiman 2001).
+- `forest` summarises how much each level contributes to out-of-sample predictive accuracy, via Mean Decrease in Accuracy (Breiman 2001).
-- `tree` shows the hierarchy of screens, as above.
+- `tree` displays the order in which levels split the data, as above.
-- `crt` tests which levels survive a strict signal-vs-noise penalty (Ham, Imai and Janson 2024).
-- `nmm` recovers the order in which levels settle choices (Dill, Howlett and Müller-Crepon 2024).
+- `nmm` reports the order in which levels separate choices in a nested aggregation (Dill, Howlett and Müller-Crepon 2024).
-- `marginal_r2` reports how much of an individual respondent's choice variance one attribute explains on its own (Jenke et al. 2021).
+- `marginal_r2` reports per-respondent $R^2$ from regressing choice on each attribute alone (Jenke et al. 2021).

-Each is a different angle on the same underlying claim: the choice was produced by a process, that process was hierarchical, and the hierarchy is recoverable from the data we already collect.
-There is independent validation for this from eye-tracking.
-The levels respondents fixate on first in a conjoint task (Jenke et al. 2021) are the same ones the tree puts at the root.
+Each method reads attendance from a different angle.
+Where they agree, the population-level reading is robust to learner choice; where they disagree, the level deserves a closer look.
+There is independent validation from eye-tracking: in the Jenke et al. (2021) data, the levels respondents fixate on most are the ones the CRT and the forest both put at the top.

-A steep hierarchy is evidence that the design successfully activated a strong, structured preference.
-Surfacing that structure is what `cjdiag` is for.
-The car shopper who refuses to look at anything above their budget isn't being irrational.
-They're being efficient.
-When we analyze their choices, our job is to notice that the budget was the gate and to report it that way, alongside the AMCEs that quantify the average pull of everything that survived it.
+The aim is not to displace AMCEs but to put a second layer of description next to them: a population-level attendance reading, validated against eye-tracking on the datasets where both are available, that you can compute on conjoints we already have.

 ---